aradfir/soccer-penalty-RL/Pyrus2D/README.md

 # Modified PYRUS2D
-This is a modified version of the Pyrus Codebase, forked from develop_bugfix, with added penalty behaviours. find the original on github.com/Cyrus2D/Pyrus2D
+This is a modified version of the Pyrus Codebase, forked from develop_bugfix, with added penalty behaviours.
+You can find the original on github.com/Cyrus2D/Pyrus2D
 ## Robocup Soccer Simmulation 2D Python Base Code